What Is It Like To Drive For Uber Eats?

-Driving for Uber Eats is overall a flexible and easy way to make some extra money in your spare time.
+Driving for Uber Eats is overall a flexible and easy way to make some extra money in your spare time, and it's become one of the most popular side hustle apps.
 The sign-up process is simple, and the app gives you the exact instructions for picking up orders and delivering them to your customers.

 You do not have to schedule your hours in advance, and Uber Eats has a couple of different promotions (Boost and Surge) to help you earn more.

-However, working for Uber Eats isn’t the highest paying side hustle out there.
+However, working for Uber Eats isn’t one of the highest paying side hustles out there.
 That’s not necessarily a bad thing as long as you know what to expect.
-Speaking of driver pay, let’s jump right in!

 You’ll need to be able to prove residency in your city and state, and you also have to go through a driver screening.
 The screening process takes around 3-5 days and includes a background check to review your driving record and criminal history.

 You can’t have any major driving violations or a history of multiple minor driving violations.
 Anyone with a felony, who’s been convicted of a violent crime, or any sexual offenses will be disqualified.

 If you want to sign up for Uber Eats to make money with your car, there are some minimum vehicle requirements to cover: